fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 Given below is the data used to build the map

-{% embed_data {"source": "map-guide-world-population-legend-with-icons.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons.js %}

 ## Showing labels only for specific entities

 Labels are shown for all entities by default.
 It is possible to display labels only for specific entities of interest.
 In the example below we display labels for two most populous continents.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-asia-africa.js", "id": "3"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-asia-africa.js %}

 Here only Asia and Africa have their labels displayed while the other continents have no display text set for labels.